monch1962/pactical/README.md

 `$ cat sample-pacts/sample.pact.v2.json | docker run -e TEMPLATE=simple -i pactical:latest`

 Note that, in use, you'd only build the Pactical Docker image once, then store it in a Docker registry where you can retrieve and use it on demand.
 The Dockerfile is designed to generate minimal Docker images (currently around 3.6Mb in size), so that storing and retrieving them from a Docker registry is as cheap and fast as possible.

+As per the above instructions, you can substitute in different templates to generate different "views" of your Pact.

+For example,

+`$ cat sample-pacts/sample.pact.v2.json | docker run -e TEMPLATE=karate-tests -i pactical:latest`

+will generate a set of Karate tests that correspond to the content of your Pact.

 ### Using your own templates within Docker